marieotsuka/webtype-spring2021/content/syllabus.md

 ### Presentation & Discussion
 In addition to reading discussions and class critiques, we will have a weekly *show & tell* to share an interesting website or two we’ve each come across over the past week.

-Each student is also responsible for preparing a 15min *presentation* on a designer / artist using the browser as an expressive medium.
-View [this list]() to start.
+Each student is also responsible for preparing a brief 15min *presentation* on a topic surrounding the intersection of web / technology & typography using the browser as an expressive medium.
+Signup [here](https://docs.google.com/spreadsheets/d/1PukQXcHrMdCvE0ijBvt5N1x78f-7cT9hS8c2WDI78Fs/edit?usp=sharing) to start.

 ### Exercises
 Technical exercises, both in and outside of class, will strengthen our coding skills to build robust web pages and enhance our expressive capacity on the web.
 (Projects are longer term assignments we will crit during class, whereas exercises are shorter tasks that will familiarize you with a technical concept.)